Get us in your inbox

 7. The Little Blue House

 Located north of Cambridge in the village of Cottenham, this unique home is a former photography studio.
-As you can imagine, that means the light inside is excellent, giving each room a lightly nautical or stripped-back Scandi feel.
-Stay here if you’re planning on splitting your time equally between the more cosmopolitan pleasures of Cambridge and the quintessentially English countryside (flat, very flat) that surrounds it.
+As you can imagine, that means the light inside is excellent, with a stripped-back Scandi feel in each room.
+Stay here if you’re planning on splitting your time equally between the more cosmopolitan pleasures of Cambridge and the quintessentially East Anglian countryside (flat, very flat) that surrounds it.
 Pack picnics or look up country pubs and head out into the green.

 Amongst the trees